shadow1349/express-ts-session/README.md

 # Express TS Session

-Express TS Session is an implementation of express-session written in TypeScript and simplified.
+Express TS Session is an implementation of express-session written in TypeScript and simplified using promises as opposed to callbacks.
 Express TS Session is more extensible and flexible by using OOP design.

 ## Read before using